Teoría de La Cura

 “Una dolencia curable se curaba con una cura.”

-For example, I have defined cure – in the theory of cure – as “the cause has been addressed.
+For example, I have defined cure – in the theory of cure – as

 But, what is to be cured?
 Many diseases – I eventually learned that most diseases – have multiple causes.
 Does that mean most diseases require multiple cures?
-I needed to simplify.

 So the definition of cure became an elementary case of illness is cured when its present cause has been successfully addressed.

 After more than a year of researching concepts of cause and effect, I made an interesting discovery.
-There are two basic types of causes, which we can view as nouns and verbs, the words used in the theory of cure are attribute and process causes.
-This is most clearly understood by studying trivial illnesses.
+There are two basic types of causes, which we can view as nouns and verbs, the words used in the theory of cure are attribute causes and process causes.
+This is most clearly understood by studying elementary illnesses.

 Translating to Spanish, therefore, is quite a challenge.
 I started over a year ago with Google Translate, and then let it sit for a year.
 Google translate has problems with new ideas – the words and concepts don’t exist yet.
 I have similar problems when I try to use Grammarly to edit my content.
 It simply doesn’t understand new word usage.
+In Peru, I found someone to help me with the translation and corrected a lot of the Google problems.

 to your health, tracy